 If you have a Medicare Part D plan, you do have a special MOOP limit, called the TrOOP, short for True Out-of-Pocket limit.
 Each Medicare Part D plan has a TrOOP limit that is there to regulate the amount of out-of-pocket costs you have through your drug plan in a year.
 Once you’ve reached your TrOOP limit, you’ll exit the “donut hole” and enter catastrophic coverage.
 This means Medicare and your plan will start covering most of your out-of-pocket costs for applicable prescriptions.

 While these limits are set by the Centers for Medicare & Medicaid Services (CMS), there are other ways you can save money depending on your Medicare Part D plan.
-These can all help you avoid reaching your TrOOP limit to begin with by keeping costs down.
+These can all help you avoid reaching your TrOOP limit by keeping costs down.
 If this strategy interests you, check out the Medicareful Plan Finder to compare plans.

 The Part D Coverage Gap, aka the Donut Hole